 Over the last few years the term "dry needling" has been getting a lot of attention as a "new" type of medical treatment that works pretty well for alleviating muscle pain, soreness, tightness, and fatigue.
 So what exactly is it?

 Dry needling is merely a very old and basic method of acupuncture that has been recently updated with modern terminology and theories, and rebranded as a new medical procedure.
-For thousands of years, dry needling has been known to acupuncturists as the ashi method.
+For thousands of years, what is now being called "dry needling" has been known to acupuncturists as the ashi (阿是) method.
 The word ashi literally translates into English as "it hurts!".

 Basically, the method involves finding areas on the body where it hurts, and then inserting acupuncture needles into these areas and stimulating the needles to help release muscle and tissue fibers to assist with alleviating pain and discomfort.